Este artículo también está disponible en español.

-It was first climbed – as were many of the high peaks of Ecuador – by the English gentleman-mountaineer Edward Whymper and two Swiss professional guides Jean-Antoine and Louis Carrel.
+It was first climbed – as were many of the high peaks of Ecuador – by the English gentleman-mountaineer Edward Whymper and two Italian professional guides Jean-Antoine and Louis Carrel.
 Whymper and Jean-Antoine Carrel had an interesting relationship.
 They were rivals in the race to make the first ascent of the Matterhorn in 1865, a race that Whymper won at a price (four of his party were killed in a fall on the way down).

 While on the summit Whymper took gloating to a new level by jumping up and down, whooping, and throwing rocks down at Carrel’s party as they climbed up from the other side and looked up at their rivals doing the Victorian equivalent of high-fiving.

 By 1880 this rivalry had been forgiven if not forgotten.
 Jean-Antoine Carrel was Whymper’s trusted and industrious (if not always loyal) chief of staff during his incredibly successful exploratory expedition to Ecuador.
 According to Whymper the main purpose of the expedition was to conduct research into high altitude.
 They did do quite a lot of this, but it was really just an excuse for some very enjoyable peak bagging.
 In a few short months they were the first people to spend a night on the summit of Cotopaxi, and made the first ascents of Chimborazo, Sincholagua, Antisana, Cayambe, Saraurcu, Cotocachi and Carihuairazo.